huraira-chohan/DECODE_LAB_INTERNSHIP/README.md

 ---

-## Project 2 : Data Classification Using ML
+## PROJECT 2 : Data Classification Using ML

 This project implements a supervised machine learning pipeline to classify iris flowers into three species using four measurements.
 It covers the complete workflow: data loading → exploration → splitting → training → evaluation → visualisation.